 It relieves symptoms that are not responsive to other depression treatments.

 When to consider TMS as a treatment option

-TMS is a safe, effective and FDA-approved treatment for treatment- resistant depression.
-It does not does not require surgery or implanting electrodes, nor does it cause seizures or require complete sedation with anesthesia.
+TMS is a safe, effective and FDA-approved treatment for treatment-resistant depression.
+It does not require surgery or implanting electrodes, nor does it cause seizures or require complete sedation with anesthesia.